-The eyes of all mammals consists of a non-image-forming photosensitive ganglion within the retina which receives light, adjusts the dimensions of the pupil, regulates the availability of melatonin hormones, and also entertains the body clock.
+The eyes of all mammals consist of a non-image-forming photosensitive ganglion within the retina which receives light, adjusts the dimensions of the pupil, regulates the availability of melatonin hormones, and also entertains the body clock.

-The anterior chamber of the eyes is the space between the cornea and therefore the iris and is crammed with a lubricating fluid, aqueous humor .
+The anterior chamber of the eyes is the space between the cornea and therefore the iris and is crammed with a lubricating fluid, aqueous humor.

 Fovea is a minute pit placed in the macula of the retina that helps in forming a clear vision.
 Fovea is a pit structure that is present in the layer macula lutea.
 This pit is situated in the posterior part of the eyeball.

 The lens is located just behind the iris.
 Its function is to focus the light on the retina.
 Lens presence also divides the front part of the eye into anterior and posterior chamber.
 This focuses the light rays falling onto it on the retina causing the formation of the image.

 The optic nerve helps in transmitting the electrical signals from the retina to the brain.
 The optic nerve arises from the optic disc and it takes the information of any object or image that you are seeing up to the brain.

 The operation of a human eye can be compared to that of a digital camera because of the following reasons -

 Light focuses mainly on the cornea, which acts sort of like an optical lens .